 New Zealand has been making wine since the early 1800s.
 Grapes grow well there, thanks to a temperate, maritime climate where you’re never more than 120 kilometers (75 miles) from the ocean.
 The most well-known grapes in New Zealand are Sauvignon Blanc and Pinot Noir.
 However, there are plenty more varietals than just those two.
 No matter where or what you taste though, you may notice that New Zealanders especially enjoy very dry wines, even in varietals that are sweet elsewhere around the world.
 A New Zealand Riesling, for example, tastes quite dry.

 Okay, now that we’ve learned some of the basics, it’s time to learn the three most popular places to taste wine in New Zealand!

-By far, Marlborough produces more wine for export than anywhere else in the country.
-So if you’ve tasted New Zealand wine at home, then you’ve probably had a bottle from Marlborough.
+By far, Marlborough produces more wine for international export than anywhere else in the country.
+So if you’ve tasted New Zealand wine styles at home, then you’ve probably had a bottle from Marlborough.

 The Marlborough region put New Zealand wines on the map, for its ideal conditions to grow Sauvignon Blanc grapes.
 It is cool, sunny, and relatively dry, with very fertile soil.
 Some of the best and most exciting Sauvignon Blancs in the world are produced here, along with good Pinot Noir, Chardonnay, and others that are beginning to gain in popularity.
 There are several wine and food festivals in Marlborough each year, though the Marlborough Food & Wine Festival is New Zealand’s oldest and arguably biggest.